WARNING: Minimal effort is an advanced concept and may not be easily understood by those new to slowing down.

 How much kinder and gentler our world would be if more people would not do so much.
-Studies have shown that world domination is tiring and can even lead to grumpiness.
 History would have been so different if Genghis Khan, Stalin (and a contemporary or two) had not bothered to get so much done.

 Right now, getting things done is all the rage.
 But the Institute’s position is against unnecessary stress and strain.
 Do less, slowly has long been our cry.